cskang0121/cskang0121/README.md

 I'm Kang, a Computer Science undergraduate student who intends to specialise in Artificial Intelligence at Singapore Management University. </p>

-> "It always seems impossible until it is done." ― Nelson Mandela

-<p> Undoubtedly, learning programming skills and Mathematics from scratch was effortful at first.
-However, throughout these years, I have learned the importance of being patient, enjoying the process of learning, and achieving my personal goals through a strong sense of determination and resilience.

 I get really excited about chances where I get to apply my knowledge and work with passionate and like-minded individuals in the tech industries!
 If you are interested in connecting with me, please reach me via kang.chinshen@gmail.com or [LinkedIn](https://www.linkedin.com/in/chinshenkang/).

 For more information, please click [here](https://github.com/cskang0121/cskang0121).

-Peace ✌🏻 </p>
+> "It always seems impossible until it is done." ― Nelson Mandela

 </div>